CeliaLaurent/P2.3_seed/my_works/readme.md

-## Final Project starting from step-35 :
+## Final Project starting from step-35

 This additional work consists in the transformation of the step-35 code, leaving aside the shared-memory parallelization (workstream), and concentrating on the following objectives:

-- [ ] replacement the deal-II linear algebra by the Trilinos library
+- [ ] replacement of the deal-II linear algebra by the Trilinos library
 - [ ] implementation of the MPI parallelization

 The report of this work is in the file [project/readme.md](project/step-35.md) and source code is in directory [project/step-35/](project/step-35)